-Since 1912, social workers and counselors from CAS have provided services to support families in an ever changing society.
-In our early years, we operated the local juvenile detention center and two orphanages.
-By the mid 1900's, foster care, adoption services, and emergency assistance programs, CAS has consistently adapted to meet the evolving needs of the community.
+Our experienced team of social workers and counselors tirelessly work to provide essential services to families in our ever-changing society.
+From our early years, when we managed the local juvenile detention center and two orphanages, to the mid-1900s when we introduced foster care, adoption services, and emergency assistance programs, CAS has consistently adapted to meet the evolving needs of the community.

 CAS holds a significant place in the child welfare landscape.
 We became a licensed DHR Child Placing Agency in 1943 and are proud to be one of the founding members of the esteemed United Way of Central Alabama (UWCA) and the Child Welfare League of America.

 Throughout the decades, CAS has developed specialized programs to address the unique challenges faced by families.
-In the 1970s, we pioneered initiatives for teen parents, homemakers, adoptive families, and families needing respite care for children with special needs.
-In the 1980's, CAS opened A Baby's Place for children with HIV.
+In the 1970s, we pioneered initiatives for teen parents, homemakers, adoptive families, and families in need of respite care for children with special needs.
+In the 1980s, we opened A Baby's Place, providing essential care for children with HIV.

-During the 1990's, CAS introduced Project Dads, a groundbreaking program designed to empower teen fathers and equip them with effective parenting skills.
+As we entered the 1990s, CAS introduced Project Dads, a groundbreaking program designed to empower teen fathers and equip them with effective parenting skills.

-CAS is a member of the National Network for Runaway and Homeless Youth and the National Safe Place Network, where the CAS CEO serves on the Board of Directors, ensuring our voice is heard at the highest level.
-Additionally, CAS is a member of the Alabama Association of Child Care Agencies, where the CAS CEO currently serves as President and works with its executive committee to build and maintain positive and productive working relationships with DHR leaders and staff.
-CAS staff are active state wide in Children’s Policy Councils across the state, and we proudly partner with the Jefferson County Policy Council on projects, including our free bi-lingual parenting courses offered by our EPIC program.
+CAS is actively engaged in various national networks, including the National Network for Runaway and Homeless Youth and the National Safe Place Network.
+Our CEO proudly serves on the Board of Directors, ensuring our voice is heard at the highest level.
+Additionally, CAS is a member of the Alabama Association of Child Care Agencies, with our CEO currently serving as President.
+Through this association, we foster positive and productive working relationships with DHR leaders and staff.
+Our dedicated staff members actively participate in Children’s Policy Councils across the state, and we proudly partner with the Jefferson County Policy Council on projects, including our free bi-lingual parenting courses offered by our EPIC program.